+ADD EUR/5A3/7

 5.C13 The use of the band 15.4-15.5 GHz by aeronautical mobile (R) service is limited to internationally standardized aeronautical systems.
 In order to protect the Radio Astronomy in the band 15.35-15.4 GHz, the e.i.r.p. density of any AM(R)S station shall not exceed -68 dBW/50MHz in the band 15.35-15.4 GHz.
 For the protection of aeronautical radionavigation systems operating in 15.4-15.5 GHz, any Administration operating AM(R)S systems in this band shall obtain the coordination agreement from other Administrations whose territory is located at less than 903 km from the border of the territory of the Administration intending to operate the AM(R)S.

-APPENDIX 5 (Rev.WRC-07)
+APPENDIX 5 (Rev.WRC-12)